eficode-academy/rf-advanced-web-katas/exercises/08-execute-javascript.md

 our `wanted_value` argument.
 So, full execution would be `document.evaluate(...).singleNodeValue.value = ${wanted_value};`.

+As we now have our `Execute Javascript` implementation ready, we can change the logic inside `Fill All Form Fields` keyword to change the important number with JavaScript.

 - Write `Execute Javascript` implementation using either the XPath or CSS selector to change the "Important number" value to `wanted_value`.
 - Add `${TRUE}` as a final argument when you call `Change Important Number` inside `Fill All Form Fields`.